 - Agreement Term.
 This Agreement will remain in effect for the Term unless it expires or is terminated in accordance with the Agreement.

 - Renewal.
-For orders on an Annual Plan, at the end of each Order Term, the Chrome Services will renew consistent with Customer’s elections on the Order Form or Admin Console.
+At the end of each Order Term, the Chrome Services will renew consistent with Customer’s elections on the Order Form or Admin Console.

 - Generally.
 Customer may alter the number of End User Accounts to be renewed via the Admin Console or elect to renew with the Reseller, as applicable.
 Customer will continue to pay Google or the Reseller the then-current Fees for each renewed End User Account unless Customer and Google mutually agree otherwise.
-If one party does not want the Chrome Services to renew, then it will provide the other party written notice to this effect at least fifteen days before the end of the then current Order Term.
+If one party does not want the Chrome Services to renew, then it will provide the other party written notice to this effect at least fifteen days before the end of the then current Order Term, unless otherwise specified on the Order Form.
 This notice of non renewal will be effective upon the conclusion of the then current Order Term.

 - Termination for Breach.
 Either party may terminate the Agreement if the other party: (a) is in material breach of the Agreement and fails to cure that breach within thirty days after receipt of written notice; or (b) ceases its business operations or becomes subject to insolvency proceedings and the proceedings are not dismissed within ninety days.

 - Effects of Termination.
 If the Agreement terminates or expires, then all Order Forms also terminate or expire, as applicable.
 If the Agreement terminates or expires, then: (a) all rights and access to the Chrome Services under the Agreement will terminate (including access to Customer Data); and (b) Google or Reseller, as applicable, will send Customer a final invoice.